Published: December 3, 2025 Tax Year: 2026

 What makes Jupid different for vehicle deductions:

-✅ Smart method comparison - We calculate both methods in real-time and show you which saves more
+✅ Smart method comparison — We calculate both methods and show you which saves more

 ✅ Real-time tax savings — See your running deduction total throughout the year